Lime Mint

 Current Facts

-Lime mint or Mentha x piperita subsp. citrata is a member of the Lamiaceae or Labiatae family and a hybrid of common mint.
-Mints are classified as aromatic herbs and they are almost exclusively perennials, rarely annuals.
-Like many varieties of mint, Lime mint is often used for pest control in gardens due to its ability to attract beneficial insects such as butterflies and bees and detract harmful insects such as aphids, fleas and ants.
+The botanical name for Lime mint is Mentha x piperita subsp. citrata and it is a member of the Lamiaceae or Labiatae family.
+Lime mint is a hybrid of common mint, an aromatic herb that's almost exclusively perennial rather than annual.
+Like many varieties of mint, Lime mint is often used for pest control in gardens due to its ability to attract beneficial insects like butterflies and bees and detract harmful insects like aphids, fleas, and ants.
+Since mint originated, many hybrids like Lime mint have been created to mimic the aromas of other fruits.
+There are Strawberry, Banana, Orange, Pineapple, and Lemon mint varieties, each offering a nuanced taste and fragrance.
+These distinctive flavors excel in teas and essential oils, where their subtle differences can be appreciated.

 Applications